 Elite Eight or sent packing: Winners and losers from the men's NCAA Tournament Sweet 16

-Oral Roberts came oh-so-close to pulling off a historic upset in a two-point loss to Arkansas, ending the Golden Eagles' Cinderella run.
+After an exhilarating start to the second weekend of the men's NCAA Tournament – a No. 12 seed reaching the Elite Eight and a No. 15 nearly doing the same – the second day of the Sweet 16 has arrived.

-Villanova was poised to pull off an upset of its own by giving No. 1 seed Baylor all it could handle.
-But the Bears showed their mettle in fending off an inspired effort.
+In the first game, top overall seed Gonzaga flexed its dominance in a blowout of Creighton to advance to the Elite Eight – the program's second in a row and fifth overall.
+In the second, Michigan showed its supporting cast can step up in routing Florida State.
+The Wolverines are still showing they're worthy of a No. 1 seed without Isaiah Livers.

-A look at the biggest winners and losers from Saturday's Sweet 16 games in Indianapolis:
+A look at the winners and losers from Sunday's slate of Sweet 16 games:

 Winners